parmsam/quarto-slides-llm/README.md

 ## Dependencies

-After downloading the Quarto file you generate, if you want to render out the flashcards or quiz file using Quarto, you'll need the [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/), [quarto-quiz](https://github.com/parmsam/quarto-quiz), [quarto-live](https://github.com/r-wasm/quarto-live), or other extension in your Quarto project.
+You will need [Quarto](https://quarto.org/) to render the document into a RevealJS presentation.

 ## Adding templates for more output types

 If you want to add more output types, you can specify more templates in the quarto_templates dictionary object in the `app.py` file.

-You can also expand the types of files that the app can read from URLs by adding more URL `endswith` condition logic within the server code in `app.py`.